 As with any shop machine, you want to purchase a router table that will last for years, and provide consistently good performance.
 Here are some features to consider that will make your purchasing decision easier.

-Three Main Types – Bench-top (top), stationary (middle) and mounted (bottom) are the three main types of router table.
+Bench-top, stationary and mounted are the three main types of router table.
 Bench-top router tables are nice when space is very tight, but are generally smaller and less robust.
 Stationary ones are quite popular, but take up more room.
 Mounted router tables, like this King Canada version, are generally attached to a table saw and are quite solid and durable.
 (Photos by manufacturers)

 You want a top that is flat to begin with, doesn’t deflect once a router is mounted under the top, and remains rigid over time.
 Otherwise, you’ll find it difficult to obtain consistently precise and accurate results.
 In general, a heavier top is less prone to sagging and helps reduce vibration.
 Choices, from least to most rigid, include MDF (covered with plastic laminate), phenolic resin, and metal (aluminum, steel or cast iron).

 Likewise, ensure that the base plate to which the router is attached is rigid and flat.
 The plate needs to rest perfectly level with the table top and not shift in use.
 Leveling screws embedded into the underside of the tabletop make it easy to adjust the base plate.
 Alternately, you can use a router lift instead of a base plate.